 William Morris Sixth Form, was founded in 1994, by Liz Walton OBE, a teacher and Socialist.
 Liz held William Morris in high esteem and took the opportunity to establish a sixth form as there was no other post-16 provision in the borough at that time, and WMSF was the country’s first 16-19 school.
-Initially at the time there were no such things as a Sixth Form schools, but this did not stop Liz from opening the doors to WMSF.
-The school was officially opened in 1994, by Estelle Morris the Secretary of State for Education.
+At that time, there was no such thing as a sixth form school, but this did not stop Liz from opening the doors to WMSF.
+The school was officially opened in 1994, by Estelle Morris, then Secretary of State for Education.

-Today William Morris Sixth Form provides sixth form education to students from over 150 schools across London, and offers students a range of over 35 courses as programmes of study, with a variety of pathways.
+Today William Morris Sixth Form provides sixth form education to students from over 150 schools across London, and offers students a range of over 40 courses as programmes of study, with a variety of pathways.
 Courses include A Levels, GCSEs, IGCSEs, BTECs, foundation learning and this year (2023) we are introducing our first T Level – in Finance!